- No products in the cart.

 Beeswax is the primary substance for constructing the honeycomb.
-Honey Bees make the wax to make the structure of the comb and the hexagonal cells.
-This is for storing honey and brood (immature bees).
+Honey bees make the wax to make the structure of the comb and the hexagonal cells for storing honey and brood (immature bees).

-Beeswax is a popular product that offers effective cosmetic solution for various skin nourishment and problems.
+Beeswax is a popular product that offers an effective cosmetic solution for various skin nourishment and problems.

 The responsibility of making beeswax goes to the young worker bees that have emerged as adults.

 The young worker bees have four special wax making glands, from here they secrete a liquid form of wax.
 This wax when exposed to the air becomes hard into thin scales.

 The production capacity of a healthy and young bee in the beehive is around eight scales of wax in 12 hours time period.